mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 - the user fills one section of an empty field.
 The value equals `Invalid date`.
 - the user completes all sections of a field.
 The value reflects the field.
 - the user cleans one section of a completed field.
 The value equals `Invalid date`.
-- the user cleans all sections of an field.
+- the user cleans all sections of a field.
 The value equals `null`.

-The example below shows the last value received by onChange.
+The example below shows the last value received by `onChange`.

 {{"demo": "LifeCycleDateFieldEmpty.js", "defaultCodeOpen": false}}